zimmski/tavor/README.md

 11 11
 ```

 The strategy can be registered as a framework-wide usable strategy using the following code.
-Please note that this should be usually done in an `init` function inside the package of a strategy.
+Note that this should be usually done in an `init` function inside the package of a strategy.

 ```go
 import (